RobotsBuildingEducation/Advertising/README.md

-### 8. Optional: a learning subject you would like generated and curated with AI
+### 8. A learning subject you would like generated and curated with AI (Optional)
-(this feature is under development.
-I will hand curate until I write code to accomplish this) "how AI can help teachers manage their classrooms"
+_this feature is under development.
+I will hand curate until I write code to accomplish this_

+"how AI can help teachers manage their classrooms"
 <br/><br/>
 <img width="244" alt="image" src="https://user-images.githubusercontent.com/65219666/235283808-4b7ba804-c984-49dc-a089-0fb2cc4e386e.png">

+### 9. Additional Questions (optional)
+1. I have a question about this idea.
+Let me know what you think.
+2. When do you expect prices to go up?
+Can you show more transparency about who's participating or buying into other ad spaces?